Microsoft's deal to buy Activision Blizzard boosted by US judge

 The Federal Trade Commission (FTC) had argued the $69bn (£54bn) merger would "substantially lessen competition".

-The decision is the strongest indicator so far that the acquisition will eventually go forward.
+The decision is the strongest indicator so far that the tech giant's purchase will eventually go forward.

 It would be the biggest deal of its kind in gaming industry history.